TALK ABOUT MY GAL! -- THE TRAVEL AGENT

 OR A FRIGHT TO PARADISE

-My wife, Bobbie, confided she wanted to see more of the world.
+Recently my wife, Bobbie, confided she wanted to see more of the world.
 Visit exotic places, and because of our fiscal circumstances do it on the cheap.
-I’m a schoolteacher which means to visit exotic places would mean walking, rowing or riding donkey-back.
+I’m a school teacher which means to travel to exotic places would mean walking, rowing or on donkey-back.

 “But if I became a travel agent,” she offered.